RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 <a name='sharing-dashboard-with-workspace'></a>
 ## Sharing a Dashboard with a Whole Workspace

-You can share a dashboard you created or a workspace's dashboard with a whole workspace instead of individually with every workspace member.
-To do this, choose a dashboard from the *Dashboards* section in *My Analytics* or *Workspaces* tab.
+You can share a dashboard you have access to with a workspace instead of individually with every workspace member.

+ To do this, choose
+a dashboard from the *Dashboards* section in *My Analytics* or *Workspaces* tab.
 Then follow the steps in [Sharing your Own Dashboards with Other Users](#sharing-dashboards-users).